Advanced-Computer-Lab-2022/KIMOS/README.md

 - **JSpdf** 2.5.1
     - library to create PDF files using HTML content.

+# Features ✨
+1) Individual Trainee/ Corporate Trainee can see all his/her grades for exercises (or exams) he/she did previously.
+2) Individual Trainee/ Corporate Trainee can retake an exercise (or exam) if he/she failed it **before** viewing the answers to the exam/ exercise.
+3) Instructor can see the total number of students enrolled in his/her course.
+4) Individual Trainee/ Corporate Trainee can edit or delete his/her review of an instrcutor or a course.
+5) Instructor can save his/her progress in creating a course WITHOUT publishing the course.
+6) Instructor can publish his/her course.
+A published course CANNOT be edited nor deleted.
+7) Instructor can edit or delete a non published course.
+8) Instructor can close a published course.

 ## Code Examples
 ### Make a course public